ybhavanareddy/screen-recorder-mern/README.md

 ### 🔒 Known Limitations

 Render’s free filesystem is ephemeral → uploaded files may be lost on redeploy.
-✅ For production, use S3 (AWS, Cloudflare R2, etc.) or Render Persistent Disk.

 Tab + mic recording works best on Chrome (Firefox doesn’t fully support current tab audio).